All Products

 Document Center

-To prevent service interruptions caused by expired subscriptions, we recommend that you manually renew an instance or enable auto-renewal for the instance before the instance expires.
-The renewal feature is applicable only to subscription Tair (Redis OSS-compatible) instances.
-Pay-as-you-go instances do not need to be renewed, but you must make sure that you have sufficient balance within your account to cover relevant costs.
+To prevent service interruptions caused by expired subscriptions, we recommend that you manually renew an instance or enable auto-renewal before the instance expires.
+The renewal feature is available only for subscription Tair (Redis OSS-compatible) instances.
+Pay-as-you-go instances do not need to be renewed.
+You only need to ensure that your account has a sufficient balance.

 • Auto-renewal (recommended)

-To prevent your instance from being automatically released if you forget to renew the instance, we recommend that you enable auto-renewal.
+To prevent your instance from being automatically released if you forget to renew it, we recommend that you enable auto-renewal.

 After you enable auto-renewal, the instance is automatically renewed before the expiration date.
 Make sure that your account balance is sufficient.
 If an auto-renewal attempt fails seven days before the expiration date, you are notified by text message or email.